AminSBH/5ARIP10-3.1/README.md

 avg_dice = avg_dice/count
 print(avg_dice.item())
 ```
-This part shows some examples of the results of the model on the test dataset
+This part visualises some examples of the results of the model on the test dataset
 ```python
 i = 5
 orig = outputs_test[i][1].cpu().reshape(3,512,512).numpy().transpose(1,2,0)